Last updated on February 27th, 2020 at 10:54 am

-(3) Analytics: DJUBO Insight is a full stack analytics suite which helps a hotel stay on top of its historical and predicted revenue, occupancy, average room rate and pre-booking trends.
+- Analytics: DJUBO Insight is a full-stack analytics suite that helps a hotel stay on top of its historical and predicted revenue, occupancy, average room rate, and pre-booking trends.
 It also helps the user understand and track its Channel Mix and source wise, weekday wise, department wise revenue trends.
-A full stack analytics suite helps in quick reporting and better channel management decision making for the future.
+A full-stack analytics suite helps in quick reporting and better channel management decision making for the future.

-(3) DJUBO Cerebrum Automated Revenue Management: Djubo Cerebrum (commercially launcing in Nov 2017) is an automated revenue management platform where hotel can set rules for the channel manager to changes its rate plans exposed to all channels simply on the basis of changes in occupancy levels.
+- DJUBO Cerebrum Automated Revenue Management: Djubo Cerebrum (commercially launching in Nov 2017) is an automated revenue management platform where the hotel can set rules for the channel manager to changes its rate plans exposed to all channels simply on the basis of changes in occupancy levels.
 This feature alone can bring high revenue gains and reduce manpower costs and bring efficiency to the hotel’s revenue management function.

-(4) DJUBO Foresight Rate Shopper: Djubo also comes along with a rate shopper which helps users track their competitors pricing for future dates.
+- DJUBO Foresight Rate Shopper: Djubo also comes along with a rate shopper which helps users track their competitor’s pricing for future dates.
 It helps hotels to spot demand indicators and movement in market prices faster to be able to react and change pricing sooner.

-(5) DJUBO Starsight Reputation Manager: DJUBO provides every hotel the ability to track guest reviews and sentiments online for their own hotel as well as their own competitors.
+- DJUBO Starsight Reputation Manager: DJUBO provides every hotel the ability to track guest reviews and sentiments online for their own hotel as well as their own competitors.
 It also allows the user the ability to respond to reviews from a single interface.

-(6) Oversell Protect feature: Even channel managers which have a direct integration with OTAs have a slight chance of overbooking because of latency at server end to send or accept rate or inventory updates.
+- Oversell Protect Feature: Even channel managers who have a direct integration with OTAs have a slight chance of overbooking because of latency at server end to send or accept rate or inventory updates.
 This can be extremely risky in peak seasons, there DJUBO offers an oversell protect feature to be able to save the last exposed room from being exposed to OTAs if the user wants to be careful.

-(7) Point of Sale and Booking Engine Integration: DJUBO’s Instaconnekt can seamlessly connect with DJUBO’s other apps like the point of sale application to manage the guest’s journey post checkin.
-It also connect seamless to DJUBO’s booking engine which can distribute direct rates and inventories to the hotel’s own website.
+- Point of Sale and Booking Engine Integration: DJUBO’s Instaconnekt can seamlessly connect with DJUBO’s other apps like the point of sale application to manage the guest’s journey post-check-in.
+It also connects seamlessly to DJUBO’s booking engine which can distribute direct rates and inventories to the hotel’s own website.

-(8) Unique partnerships and distribution reach: While DJUBO is connected to 100+ OTAs (see list here), it also brings to the table some very unique meta search partnerships with Google and Tripadvisor both on CPC (cost-per-click model and cost-per-acquisition model) along with various firsts like – the only official Airbnb partner in Asia (expected launch Nov 2017).
+- Unique Partnerships and Distribution Reach: While DJUBO is connected to 100+ OTAs (see list here), it also brings to the table some very unique metasearch partnerships with Google and Tripadvisor both on CPC (cost-per-click model and cost-per-acquisition model) along with various firsts like – the only official Airbnb partner in Asia (expected launch Nov 2017).

-(9) Auto Collect for Pay @ Hotel bookings: Many pay at hotel OTAs like booking.com have an extremely high cancellation and no-show rate.
+- Auto Collect for Pay @ Hotel Bookings: Many pays at hotel OTAs like booking.com have an extremely high cancellation and no-show rate.
 In order to deal with this issue, DJUBO has launched Auto Collect, which chases guests for payment collection and gives a confirmation when the requisite payment has been made on the hotel’s payment gateway.
 This helps in avoidance of late cancellation and avoids risks in the hotel’s revenue strategy.

-(10) Review Builder: DJUBO also helps a hotel automate a feedback solicitation engine for its guests by sending out Thank You mailers post checkout.
-Review Building on important sources like tripadvisor is time consuming and most guests do not post a review unless reminded over email as regular intervals.
+- Review Builder: DJUBO also helps a hotel automate a feedback solicitation engine for its guests by sending out Thank You mailers post-checkout.
+Review Building on important sources like TripAdvisor is time-consuming and most guests do not post a review unless reminded over email as regular intervals.
 This feature has the potential of improving the hotel’s standing and reputation in its market manifold if used well.

 While evaluating a channel manager, its important to consider your needs and look carefully at the feature sets on offer while making your purchase decision.
-A channel manager needs to be built for the future with feature sets which enhance the hotel’s revenue, reputation, planning and outreach.
-With one of the largest hotel product suite in the world, DJUBO is uniquely adept at serving any hotel accomplish its goals.
+A channel manager needs to be built for the future with feature sets that enhance the hotel’s revenue, reputation, planning, and outreach.
+With one of the largest hotel product suite in the world, DJUBO is uniquely adept at serving any hotel to accomplish its goals.